bashybaranaba/Rekindle-mobile-game/README.md

-# Parallax-script-for-2D-games
+# Rekindle
-This script simulates a moving object in a game.
+This is a basic 2D mobile game made using the Unity game engine.